-PSY 240 EDUCATIONAL PSYCHOLOGY (3T) 3 credits PREREQUISITE: PSY 200 This course is a study of psychological theories and princiindividual behavior.
+PSY 240 EDUCATIONAL PSYCHOLOGY (3T) 3 credits PREREQUISITE: PSY 200 This course is a study of psychological theories and principles as applied to the educational process.

-PSY 250 SOCIAL PSYCHOLOGY (3T) 3 credits PREREQUISITE: PSY 200 This course is a study of social factors as they influence
+PSY 250 SOCIAL PSYCHOLOGY (3T) 3 credits PREREQUISITE: PSY 200 This course is a study of social factors as they influence individual behavior.